learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

   => "Jay-Z"
 ```

-The benefit here is that in setting the `artist=()` method equal to a real instance of the `Artist` class, instead of equal to a simple string, we are associating our song to robust object that has it's own attributes and behaviors.
+The benefit here is that in setting the `artist=()` method equal to a real instance of the `Artist` class, instead of equal to a simple string, we are associating our song to a robust object that has its own attributes and behaviors.

 For example, in the code above, we are calling the `#name` method on the artist of `99_problems`.
 With method chaining like this, we can do even more with our code.